Asymptotic shape for the contact process in random environment: Introduction

 \section{Introduction}

 The aim of this paper is to obtain an asymptotic shape theorem for the contact process in random environment on $\Zd$.
-The environment is here given by a collection~$(\lambda_e)_{e\in\Ed}$ of random variables indexed by the set $\Ed$ of edges of the lattice $\Zd$: the random variable $\lambda_e$ gives the infection rate on edge $e$, while each site becomes healthy at rate $1$.
+The ordinary contact process is a famous interacting particle system modeling the spread of an infection on the sites of $\Zd$.
+In the classical model, the evolution depends on a fixed parameter $\lambda\in(0, +\infty)$ and is as follows: at each moment, an infected site becomes healthy at rate $1$ while a healthy site becomes infected at a rate equal to $\lambda$ times the number of its infected neighbors.
+For the contact process in random environment, the single infection parameter~$\lambda$ is replaced by a collection $(\lambda_e)_{e\in\Ed}$ of random variables indexed by the set~$\Ed$ of edges of the lattice $\Zd$: the random variable $\lambda_e$ gives the infection rate between the extremities of edge $e$, while each site becomes healthy at rate~$1$.
 We assume that the law of $(\lambda_e)_{e\in\Ed}$ is stationary and ergodic.
+From the application point of view, allowing a random infection rate can be more realistic in modelizing real epidemics; note that in his book \cite{MR940469}, Durrett already underlined the inadequacies of the classical contact process in the modelization of an infection among a racoon rabbits population, and proposed the contact process in random environment as an alternative.

-Our main result is the following: if we assume that the minimal value taken by the $(\lambda_e)_{e\in\Ed}$ is above $\lambda_c(\Zd)$ -- the critical parameter for the ordinary contact process on $\Zd$ -- then there exists a norm $\mu$ on $\Rd$ such that for almost every environment $\lambda=(\lambda_e)_{e\in\Ed}$, the set $H_t$ of points already infected before time $t$ satisfies:
+Our main result is the following: if we assume that the minimal value taken by the $(\lambda_e)_{e\in\Ed}$ is above\vadjust{\goodbreak} $\lambda_c(\Zd)$ (the critical parameter for the ordinary contact process on $\Zd$), then there exists a norm $\mu$ on $\Rd$ such that for almost every environment $\lambda =(\lambda_e)_{e\in\Ed}$, the set $H_t$ of points already infected before time $t$ satisfies

-where $A_{\mu}$ is the unit ball for $\mu$ and $\Pbarre_{\lambda}$ is the law of the contact process in the environment $\lambda$, conditioned to survive.
-The growth of the contact process in random environment is thus asymptotically linear in time, and governed by an shape theorem as in the case of the classical contact process on $\Zd$.
+where $\tilde{H_t}=H_t+[0,1]^d$, $A_{\mu}$ is the unit ball for $\mu$ and $\Pbarre_{\lambda}$ is the law of the contact process in the environment $\lambda$, conditioned to survive.
+The growth of the contact process in random environment conditioned to survive is thus asymptotically linear in time, and governed by a shape theorem, as in the case of the classical contact process on $\Zd$.